ThinkDataEd/curriculum/docs/vocabulary/unit4.md

 !!! note ""
     an official count or survey of a population, typically recording various details of individuals

+### residual
+!!! note ""
+    the difference between our prediction and the actual outcome; also called an "error"

 ### rule

 !!! note ""